lifeatedmlab/GWE-2025/Modul 1 - Data Fundamentals and Web Scraping/README.md

-# Welcome to Modul 1 of GWE - Data Fundamentals and Web Scraping
+# Modul 1 of GWE - Data Fundamentals and Web Scraping

 <br>